HarryHoo23/APRA_Code/README.md

 - Modal
 - Unit Test

-And this project is fetching 500 results from the API by using query _limit=500
+And this project is fetching 500 results from the API by using query: _limit=500

 Just to clarify: This project didn't use any UI Module (like Bootstrap, Material UI)